latyanvikas/disaster_response/README.md

 <a name="acknowledgement"></a>
 ## Acknowledgements

-* [Udacity](https://www.udacity.com/) for providing an amazing Data Science Nanodegree Program & structured code build the pipeline
+* [Udacity](https://www.udacity.com/) Thanks for providing this opportunity and a structured framework